Home › Strategy › How Price Monitoring Affects Your Ad Performance, and How to Get In Front of It

 The advantage of using the price competitiveness report is that you don’t have to set anything up to gain insights.
 It’s right there in your Merchant Center.

-The report will not replace full-on price comparison software, but it can be the first step for you to understand how your products are priced.
+The report will not replace full-on price monitoring software, but it can be the first step for you to understand how your products are priced.

 However, there are a couple of things you should be aware of before you jump in.

-The main idea behind using price comparison data is being one step ahead.
+The main idea behind using price monitoring data is being one step ahead.